 At risk of sounding like an absolute party animal, I have to say that routine is absolute key for me as a working parent.
 I have certain days that I wash certain things.
 For example, all work uniform goes in the machine on a Friday evening, ready to hang up on a Saturday morning, thus being ready for Monday!
 Towels go in on a Saturday morning and bedding on a Sunday.
 Then the rest I do as and when I have an airer spare to dry them!

 I don’t have a tumble dryer, I know what you’re thinking, “how do you cope with washing in winter?”
 But I do have the next best thing.
-A heated airer!
+A heated airer from JML!
 Which by the way costs so much less than an actual tumble drier.
 Plus it heats my bedroom at the same time and leaves that freshly warmed clothes smell!
 Oh and it means I don’t have to iron the clothes either, #WINNING!

 I also use a non-heated airer so I can really keep on top of the washing.
 I use this for things that we don’t need quickly but obviously need washing.
 As the airer is always up and in use, I don’t want it being a feature point of my living room, so we place it in our hall way.
 We are very lucky in that we have a super long hallway with a window that lets lots of light through.
 This helps our washing to dry and allows air to circulate without leaving us chilly!